Stojanovic94/Cooking-Course/README.md

 ### 2. **Validation**
    - Client-side validation was implemented using JavaScript to ensure all fields are properly completed and verified before submission.
-   - Error messages were displayed if any mandatory fields were left empty or if the data entered did not meet the required format (e.g., invalid phone number or email address).
+   - Error messages are displayed if any mandatory fields is left empty or if the data entered did not meet the required format (e.g., invalid phone number or email address).

 ### 3. **Form Submission**
    - Upon successful completion and validation of the form, the data is processed and displayed as a confirmation message on the page.